ganzri/Tracking-Pixels/domain_sources/README.md

 # Domain Sources
 This folder contains domain sources that were used with the presence crawler.

-The purpose of the scripts in the folder is to collect this data and to filter duplicates.
+The purpose of the scripts in the folder is to collect this data, and to filter duplicates.
+Split_data and combine_sets.py can be used to split the data and recombine, if the crawl should not be run on all the data at once.

 ## Folder Contents
 * `Tranco_Lists/`: Contains the Tranco domain ranking as of Dez 2021 (and subsets of the lists)